• Skip to primary navigation

 To be CCNA-certified, candidates must pass one exam – the 200-301 CCNA.
 This is a challenging examination, especially after a drastic change on February 24, 2020, to align with the latest Cisco technology and the evolving job market.

-A survey by IDC research showed that CCNA professionals are 42 percent more successful in solving tech-related problems.
-So, not only does a reputable bootcamp help you pass your CCNA exams, you’ll be able to provide valuable networking solutions to real-world applications.
+A survey by IDC research in 2023 showed that CCNA professionals are 42 percent more successful in solving tech-related problems.
+So, not only does a reputable bootcamp help you pass your CCNA exams, but you’ll also be able to provide valuable networking solutions to real-world applications.

 Each bootcamp aligns its courses with the new CCNA exam modules, which are: